 Short bio

-I was between November 2021 and November 2022 a postdoctoral researcher at the Center for Computational Biology (CBIO), Mines ParisTech, under the supervision of Chloé-Agathe Azencott, and funded by the PRAIRIE institute.
+Before that, I was a postdoctoral researcher at the Center for Computational Biology (CBIO), Mines ParisTech, between November 2021 and November 2022, under the supervision of Chloé-Agathe Azencott, and funded by the PRAIRIE institute.

-Previously, I was a PhD student in Statistics at LPSM, Sorbonne Université, under the supervision of Gérard Biau and Benoît Cadre.
+Previously, I was a Ph.D. student in Statistics at the LPSM, Sorbonne Université, under the supervision of Gérard Biau and Benoît Cadre.

 You can find my complete CV here: Curriculum Vitae,